RaySuhyunLee/snucse_os/README.md

 x = 6400 * 0.000001 * 360 / 2pi
   = 0.111701m

 This means that small change in integer part of degree becomes significantly large when converted to distance.
-In this case we can assume that two locations are far enough from each other.
+When two integer part have diffrent values, we can assume that two locations are far enough from each other.
 Thus, our kernel
 1. Checks if integer parts of latitude and longitude are equal.
-2. If equal, checks if distance calculated from fractional parts, is less than sum of two accuracy values.
+2. If equal, checks if the distance calculated from fractional parts, is less than sum of two accuracy values.

+Supposing a and b represent two locations, fractional part compare logic is described as below:
+((a_lat_fractional_part - b_lat_fractional_part) / 9)^2 + ((a_lng_fractional_part - b_lng_fractional_part) / 9)^2
+      < (accuracy_a + accuracy_b)^2
 ```

 ## Lessons Learned